ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/tree_definition.md

 ```
 ````

-The location of this file has to be configured using the `cohort_data_path` setting within the plants model configuration:
+Again, the [configuration of the plants model](./plants_config.md) then must provide a `cohort_data_path` setting giving the location of the cohort data.

 ```toml
 [plants]